eclipse/epsilon-website/mkdocs/docs/doc/evl.md

 # The Epsilon Validation Language (EVL)

-The aim of EVL is to contribute model validation capabilities to Epsilon.
-More specifically, EVL can be used to specify and evaluate constraints on models of arbitrary metamodels and modelling technologies.
+EVL contributes model validation capabilities to Epsilon.
+More specifically, EVL can be used to specify and evaluate constraints and critiques on models of arbitrary metamodels and modelling technologies, and to produce human-readable error messages and executable quick fixes.

+!!! tip "Try EVL online"
+    You can run and fiddle with EVL constraints that validate a project scheduling model in the [online Epsilon Playground](../../live/?evl).

 ## Abstract Syntax

 In EVL, validation specifications are organized in modules (*EvlModule*).
 As illustrated in the figure below, *EvlModule* (indirectly) extends *EolModule* which means that it can contain user-defined operations and import other EOL library modules and EVL modules.
 Apart from operations, an EVL module also contains a set of constraints grouped by the context they apply to, and, by extending *ErlModule*, a number of *pre* and *post* blocks.

+!!! info
+    As with most languages in Epsilon, EVL uses [EOL](../eol) as its expression language.
+This page only documents the additional syntax and semantics that EVL provides on top of EOL.

 ```mermaid-80
 classDiagram